HL7/bulk-data/input/pagecontent/authorization.md

 value SHOULD NOT exceed `300`, which represents an expiration-time of five minutes.

 The client SHOULD return a “Cache-Control” header in its JWKS response
-* The authorization server SHALL NOT cache a JWKS for longer than the client's cache-control header indicates.
+* The FHIR authorization server SHALL NOT cache a JWKS for longer than the client's cache-control header indicates.
-* The authorization server SHOULD cache a client's JWK Set according to the client's cache-control header; it doesn't need to retrieve it anew every time.
+* The FHIR authorization server SHOULD cache a client's JWK Set according to the client's cache-control header; it doesn't need to retrieve it anew every time.

-If an error is encountered during the authorization process, the server SHALL respond with the appropriate error message defined in [Section 5.2 of the OAuth 2.0 specification](https://tools.ietf.org/html/rfc6749#page-45).
-The server SHOULD include an
+If an error is encountered during the authorization process, the FHIR authorization server SHALL respond with the appropriate error message defined in [Section 5.2 of the OAuth 2.0 specification](https://tools.ietf.org/html/rfc6749#page-45).
+The FHIR authorization server SHOULD include an
 `error_uri` or `error_description` as defined in OAuth 2.0.

 Rules regarding circumstances under which a client is required to obtain and present an access token along with a request are based on risk-management decisions that each FHIR resource service needs to make, considering the workflows involved, perceived risks, and the organization’s risk-management policies.
 Refresh tokens SHOULD NOT be issued.